rwth-acis/mentoring-cockpit-service/README.md

 Database
 ---------
-Access rights are stored in a MySQL database.
-You can find an sql file for setting up the database in the [etc](etc) folder.
-You'll have to fill and mange the database yourself.
+There are two tables for Mentoring cockpit service in MySQL database.
+One table is the ACCESS table that contains access rights of the tutors.
 For example:

 | SUB  | COURSELINK | COURSENAME |
 | ------------- | ------------- | ------------- |